shurik179/XRPdisplay/docs/assembly.rst

 Board assembly
 #######################
 All board design files and BOM are in |github| under an open source license.
-Assemblying the board is straitghtforward - all you need is a decent sodlering iron - but time-consuming (you need to solder 80 pins).
+Assemblying the board is straightforward - all you need is a decent sodlering iron - but time-consuming (you need to solder 80 pins).

 The Neopixel LEDs are soldered from the bottom of the board; pay attention to orientation (one of LED contacts has a corner cut off):